Bill Pascrell: Early life, education, and academic career

-The grandson of Italian immigrants, Pascrell was born in Paterson, New Jersey, the son of Roffie J. (née Loffredo) and William James Pascrell (originally Pascrelli).
+The grandson of Italian immigrants, William James Pascrell Jr. was born in Paterson, New Jersey, on January 25, 1937, the son of Roffie J. (née Loffredo) and William James Pascrell (originally Pascrelli).
 He attended St. George's Elementary School, and in 1955 graduated from St. John the Baptist High School, where he was elected student council president.
 He served in the United States Army and United States Army reserves.
 Pascrell attended Fordham University in New York City and earned a bachelor's degree in journalism and a master's degree in philosophy.

 Pascrell spent 12 years as a high school teacher in Paramus, New Jersey, teaching several subjects including psychology, before being hired as a professor at Fairleigh Dickinson University.
-He was appointed to the Paterson Board of Education, and served as president of the board.
+He was appointed to the Paterson Board of Education and served as board president.
 He also served on Passaic County Community College's board of trustees.